-Flu season is grapefruit season.
-In the cold winter months, the exotic-looking grapefruit is at the height of its popularity.
-It is particularly rich in potassium and vitamin C and is therefore the perfect flu prevention for breakfast.
-A grapefruit meets 60% of your daily requirement of vitamin C. Simply cut in half, sprinkle some Frusano grain sugar on top and enjoy!
+It's lucky that flu season and grapefruit season overlap – in the cold winter months, the exotic-looking grapefruit is at the height of its popularity.
+It is particularly rich in potassium and vitamin C and is therefore the perfect immunity boost at breakfast time.
+A grapefruit meets 60% of your daily requirement of vitamin C. Simply cut in half, sprinkle some Frusano grain sugar on top, and enjoy!

 Good to know

 Grapefruit and other citrus fruits contain antioxidant substances that prevent diabetes mellitus.
 Certain other ingredients of the fruit, such as naringenin, 6 ', 7'-dihydroxybergamottin and bergamotine, may interact with certain drugs.
 In particular, grapefruit should not be eaten with some hypertension drugs.